sumanprasad007/website-hosting-using-terraform-on-aws-cloud/README.md

 Check out what my clients have to say about my work:

 - ⭐⭐⭐⭐⭐ "Prasad's expertise in cloud computing and DevOps is unparalleled.
 He provided valuable insights and solutions for our project, and we couldn't be happier with the results." - John Doe, CEO at Example Corp
-- ⭐⭐⭐⭐⭐ "Working with Prasad was a great experience.
-His dedication and problem-solving skills made our cloud migration project a success." - Jane Smith, CTO at ABC Solutions
-- ⭐⭐⭐⭐⭐ "Prasad's knowledge of AWS and cloud infrastructure is impressive.
-He helped us optimize costs and improve our system's performance." - Mark Johnson, CIO at XYZ Tech
-- ⭐⭐⭐⭐⭐ "I am extremely satisfied with Prasad's work.
-He is a true professional with deep knowledge of cloud technologies." - Sarah Brown, Director of Engineering
-- ⭐⭐⭐⭐⭐ "Prasad's guidance on our cloud security strategy was invaluable.
-His attention to detail and clear communication are commendable." - Michael Williams, Security Officer at Company Z

 ## Cloud Native Projects